ModelEngineering/SBMLKinetics/docs/Examples.rst

 UNIMO etc.

 2) Kinetic law type distribution for signaling networks (A) and metabolic networks (B) from BioModels Database.
-The blue bars investigate the kinetic law type distribution on the average of all the reactions from all the models.
+The blue bars investigate the kinetics type distribution on the average of all the reactions from all the models.
 The orange bars indicate the distribution on the average of reactions for each model.
 The trend for two color bars is qualitatively similar for each subplot.
-However, there is significant difference of the kinetic law type distributions between the signaling and metabolic networks.
+However, there is significant difference of the kinetics type distributions between the signaling and metabolic networks.
 The error bars on the top of orange bars represent the uncertainty among different models.